 NEWS FLASH: When we cling tenuously to control or give it up to another, that is the prescription for misery.

 Mark 7:14-23, “Nothing that enters one from outside can defile that person; but the things that come out from within are what defile.
 From within the man, from his heart, come evil….”

 My dear mother-in-law recently passed away at the age of ninety-eight.
-Before her health took a decided turn for the worse, she was happy and content and loved being with her family, especially the grandkids.
+Before her health took a turn for the worse, she was happy and content and loved being with her family, especially the grandkids.
 She was always very giving of herself and generous to a fault.
-But, the last few years of her life she was miserable.
+But, the last few years of her life, she was miserable.
 Daily she expressed that misery to us, “Why won’t God take me?!”
-She felt like a burden; that her life no longer had purpose.
-She was angry, frustrated and confused.
-Throw in hip pain, a bad back, possible strokes and dementia and of course she was miserable!
+She felt like a burden, that her life no longer had purpose.
+She was angry, frustrated, and confused.
+Throw in hip pain, a bad back, possible strokes, and dementia, and of course, she was miserable!

 But what’s my excuse?
 What’s your excuse?
-I believe we have forgotten.
-We have forgotten who we are.
-Life presents a series of blows to our fragile ego, and the joy God intended for us is overshadowed by misery, misery that we inflict on ourselves, all the while blaming others.
+I believe we have forgotten who we are.
+Life presents a series of blows to our fragile ego, and the joy God intended for us is overshadowed by misery.
+Misery that we inflict on ourselves, all the while blaming others.

 “Wounded by sin, clouded by temptation, we are our own worst enemy.
 Everything we say and do arises from within our own hearts.
 If our hearts change, it stands to reason that our actions will follow.”
 Terry Modica (http://gnm.org/good-news-reflections/ )